The Other Pandemic

 One would think—but we have two happening now.

 One is older; its history as old as that of mankind.
 It is pervasive across all lines in society and is found in “every tribe, and tongue, and race.”
 There is a cure, but the cynical machinery of man mitigates against it.
-The new pandemic, Covid-19, does not yet have a cure but we are sure that it will, someday.
+The new pandemic, Covid-19, has several vaccinations but it seems to keep a jump or two ahead of the professionals.
 Eventually these trying times will be filed away as history, hopefully never to be visited upon us again.
 We will “follow the science,” adjusting our habits and dreams to the demands of “the new normal,” and we will soldier on.

 But what of the other, older pandemic?
 What of hate?
 What can we do to inoculate ourselves against this disease of the soul?
 What regimens can we adopt to keep us safe from this ancient, modern, and perennial plague?
 Where can we find the neglected antidote?
 It is as present as the air we breathe but most choose not to breathe it, preferring the continuing contamination of hate, as countless conflicts produce winners and losers while we momentary spectators keep score.